Successful Online Learning

 Although taking an online course means you don’t have to attend class at a given hour and day, you do have to sign on, do the assignments, interact with your instructors and classmates and generally participate in the course on a regular basis.

-Here are a few surveys that might be helpful:
+Here is a survey that you might be helpful:

 - Penn State Online Readiness Assessment (opens in a new window)